sauxpa/stochastic/README.md

 * Jump processes : Ito diffusion driven by a Levy process i.e with a jump component with a given intensity and jump size distribution
 * Multidimensional processes, stochastic volatility diffusions (SABR...)
 * Fractional Brownian motion, Karhunen-Loeve expansion, fractional diffusions

+### optimal_transport_corr
+Study Frechet barycenter w.r.t Wasserstein distance for correlation matrix metric using corr_lib module:
+* compute the metric induced on the covariance manifold by the 2-Wasserstein distance on Gaussian measures,
+* compute geodesic on the covariance manifold using weighted Frechet barycenter, and show that it is not a geodesic on the correlation manifold (matrices on the geodesic path between two correlation matrices within the covariance manifold need not be correlation matrices themselves).
+* compute the metric induced on empirical correlations by a Wasserstein distance on the discrete measures, by solving Frechet barycenter problem as a linear program using CVXPY.

 ### ou_fitting